 These naturally gluten- and dairy-free pancakes are made by whisking two eggs with a mashed banana.
 Fire up the griddle and flip!
 Eat them on their own or top with maple syrup, crushed nuts, sliced fruit, or almond butter.
 Try It: Two-Ingredient Banana Pancakes

 Smoothie bowls team up with popsicle molds to create these healthy breakfast ice pops perfect for summer.
 Hearty ingredients like Greek yogurt, fresh or frozen fruit, and a sprinkling of nuts, seeds, or grains make this a nutritious, easy, and fun way to enjoy your first meal of the day.
 Try It: Easy Breakfast Yogurt Popsicles.
 For more flavors, try these options.

 Which one of these will you try?
 Make a commitment to try one new breakfast this week.
 Let us know how it goes in our Healthy Breakfast Fuels Your Body Discussion or post in our Healthy Nurse, Healthy Nation™ Facebook group.
-Are you getting in 5 daily servings of fruits and vegetables?
-Join us in our challenge to do it for 10 days in a row here.

 Find this helpful?
 Share this post to your networks on social media by clicking on the links on the left side of your screen.
 Tag us and a nurse you know with #HealthyNurse.
 Follow us on Facebook, Instagram, and Twitter!